jganetsk/impossible-escape/README.tex.md

 Which group has 64 elements and is self-inverting?
 The vector space $\{0, 1\}^{6}$, or the set of 6-bit bitvectors under XOR.
 It turns out, $S$ must be the "same kind of group" as $C$, also a vector space over $\{0, 1\}$.

 You may not yet be convinced that $f$ is a homomorphism.
-At this point, we can actually represent $f$ as matrix multiplication of a $1 \times 64$ vector with a $64 \times 6$ matrix, resulting in a $1 \times 6$ vector.
+At this point, we can actually represent $f$ as matrix multiplication of a $1 \times 64$ input vector with a $64 \times 6$ constant matrix, resulting in a $1 \times 6$ output vector.
 The matrix would look like this:

 $$\begin{pmatrix}
 0 & 0 & 0 & 0 & 0 & 0 & 0 & \dots & 1\\